James Y. JOHNSON

 means.
 This is especially of importance in cases when it is

 desired to carry out the action only in certain zones.
-A direction
+A

-be effected between Hertz parabolic mirrors.
-Extremely
+concentration may be effected between Hertz parabolic mirrors.

-the object of the copending application No. 11,628/34 ( Serial no.
+which is the object of the copending application No. 11,628/34 (

-417,564 ).
-This describes a plate oscillator which resembles a
+Serial no. 417,564 ).
+This describes a plate oscillator which

-In one of the modes of execution which are adequate for use in
+electric behavior.
+In one of the modes of execution which are

-practice, it consists of two plates oppositely arranged.
-By reason
+adequate for use in practice, it consists of two plates

-of the distributed self-induction and distributed capacity the
+oppositely arranged.
+By reason of the distributed self-induction

-plate oscillator has electric resonances which appear at very high
+resonances which appear at very high frequencies.

 In order to bring into action the electromagnetic alternating